Font Psychology: How to Pick the Right Typeface for Your Brand

 The terms font, typeface, and typography are often used interchangeably, and, quite frankly, it does not pose a big problem.
 That is unless you want to get technical, and font psychology is all about technicalities.

 That is the etymology of the word.
-In Greek, the word typos mean “form” or “impression,” while graphia means “writing.”
+In Greek, the word typos means “form” or “impression,” while graphia means “writing.”

 Meanwhile, a typeface is a set of letters and characters with a common theme and design.
 A typeface can have slight protrusions that jut out from the letters (serifs); they can also be plain (sans serif) or decorative.